How far would you go to earn masses of frequent flyer points?

 He noticed that debit purchases at Walmart appeared to be contributing to his points balance, so he tested what would happen if he bought money orders (similar to Australia Post Money Orders) from Walmart.
 Sure enough, the bank applied frequent flyer points to his account.

-When he posted the information on FlyerTalk, some members accused him of "ruining it for all us" because it might raise Bank of America's awareness of the loophole in its system, while another disclosed that he had his bank accounts frozen after doing it.
+When he posted the information on the popular Flyertalk website, some members accused him of "ruining it for all us" because it might raise Bank of America's awareness of the loophole in its system, while another disclosed that he had his bank accounts frozen after doing it.

 "Both of my accounts got frozen after running about 30k over 3 months on the debit card.
 With my personal banker's help I've been able to get my business checking back up, but I'm worried my personal might not be able to be saved.
 Thinking back, the hassle is not worth the 17,500 miles I got," he said.

-The enterprising CEO of one Internet Service Provider discovered that although his wholesale bills could not be paid by credit card over the phone, they could be paid at Telstra shops.
+The enterprising CEO of one ISP discovered that although his wholesale bills could not be paid by credit card over the phone, they could be paid at Telstra shops.

 When he walked in to retail stores and handed over bills for $20,000 or more at a time, teenage sales assistants would blindly scan the bill into the system and take a credit card payment on the spot.

-The ISP boss, who asked to remain nameless, said he accrued "hundreds of thousands of frequent flyer points" this way until Telstra eventually realised the loophole and shut it down.
+The ISP boss, who spoke to Australian Business Traveller on the basis on anonymity, said he accrued "hundreds of thousands of frequent flyer points" this way until Telstra eventually realised the loophole and shut it down.

 Customers of the ISP would have had no idea that their monthly fees were being passed through the boss's credit card as a healthy points-earner, but it's a tactic used every day by small business owners, who find ways to run large business purchases through points-earning personal credit cards.